corpus-christi/corpus-christi/doc/data-dictionary.md

    The _majority_ of people in the system cannot log in or interact with the system in any way other than as a public user.
-1. In addition to the normal fields for a _Person_, each _Person_ can have additional attributes (e.g., marital status).
-CC assumes such attributes have discrete values (i.e., something shown with radio buttons or a drop-down list as opposed to free-form text input) and that attributes and attribute values will change over time.
+1. In addition to the normal fields for a _Person_, each _Person_ can have additional attributes (e.g., marital status or birth date).
+   CC allows attributes to take one of two forms:
+   1. An _enumerated attribute_ can take one of a discrete set of values.
+      For example, `Marital Status` may be `Single`, `Married`, `Divorced`, etc.
+      Instances of _Attribute Value_ store each possible value for an enumerated attribute.
+   1. A _string attribute_ stores an arbitrary text value.
+      For example, a `Birth Date` attribute should allow entry of a string containing a date.
+      The UI should constrain the values of string attributes to conform to a specific format a appropriate.

+   The _Attribute_ table stores:
-   - The _Attribute_ table stores the name of an attribute (e.g., `Martial Status`).
+   - `name_i18n`, the name of the attribute (e.g., `Martial Status`)
-   - _Attribute_ has a one-to-many relationship with the _Attribute Value_ table,
+   - `type_i18n`, the type of the attribute (e.g, enumerated type, date, number)

-     which stores the possible values for that attribute (e.g., `Single`, `Married`, `Divorced`).
+   The _Attribute Value_ entity stores the list of values that an enumerated attribute can take.

-   - _Person Attribute_ associates a _Person_ with specific _Attribute Values_'s
+   A _Person Attribute_ associates a _Person_ with an attribute value.
-     (e.g., this _Person_ is `Single`).
+   - `enum_value` is used for enumerated attributes and contains the key of an _Attribute Value_.
+   - `string_value` stores string attributes directly.
+   Exactly one of `enum_value` and `string_value` should be set in any instance of _Person Attribute_.

-   All attribute names and values are stored as _I18N Key_'s, so that they can be localized into various languages.
+   All attribute names and values are stored as _I18N Key_'s, so that they can be localized.
 1. An _Account_ grants a _Person_ the ability to log in and interact with CC.
    -  CC implements a `username` because not all people who will interact with the system will have an email address.